 Rokan’s kitchen was looking more like a cottage food business than the apartment kitchen it is, with pans of cooked sweets stacked on an upright commercial shelving unit that I found for fifty bucks at a wholesale warehouse, Restaurant Depot.
 They cleared off the kitchen table for our food shot.

 “Do you have a platter, like something Syrian-looking?”
 They both stare at me.
 Stupid question.
 I pull a demitasse cup and saucer off a shelf.
 “Like this plate, this design, but (hand motion) much bigger?”
 As if they have a prop closet stuffed with tabletop accessories they dragged across the Syrian border into Turkey.
-I set up the light, Rokash held the reflector, I rotated the squares of baklava until a good angle appeared.
+I set up the light, Rokhash held the reflector, I rotated the squares of baklava until a good angle appeared.

-“I can do that,” Rokash emphasized, which I took as a wonderfully aggressive attitude to please, because she is going to make this foray into catering work.
+“I can do that,” Rokhash emphasized, which I took as a wonderfully aggressive attitude to please, because she is going to make this foray into catering work.
 As if her future depends on it.
 With a husband healing at home from an unexpected surgery and out of work for a while, and two kids in elementary school, she needs to carry the family with her cooking.
 Immigration, again, has come with a price.

 But there’s a prep detail I observed, and it’s worth sharing.

 It was time for the baklava to slide out of the oven.
-Rokan ladled the sugar syrup mixture on top, and Rokash repeated to me so that I’d get my notes right: Hot out of the oven, then sugar syrup splash.
+Rokan ladled the sugar syrup mixture on top, and Rokhash repeated to me so that I’d get my notes right: Hot out of the oven, then sugar syrup splash.
 Hot, then cool.
 Don’t warm the syrup.
 Got it.

 “Easy,” I said, after watching the prep for one tray, “I could do this too.”